Victorian Movement

 The Brotherhood was controversial from the start.
 Some viewers saw sincerity and discipline.
 Others saw harshness, archaism, and excessive detail.
 John Ruskin became the most important early defender because he recognized how much the movement shared his own commitment to truth to nature and moral seriousness.

-That early conflict matters because it reveals what was genuinely new.
+The early conflict reveals what was genuinely new.
 The pictures refused easy academic polish, but they were anything but loose.
 They replaced one form of finish with another, more exacting one.
 The shock came from a new standard of conviction.

 What the movement changed